Casparboetes/Rct-eva/README.md

 My Final Codaisseur project:

-- A tool for teacher to rate students based upon their daily performance.
+- A tool for teachers to rate students based upon their daily performance.
 - The teacher can select a random student to ask a question, see below for details about the algorithm part.
-- Framework used  are React.js, Reacr-Redux with a RESTful Express API on top of MongoDB combined with Mongoose.
+- Frameworks used are React.js, React-Redux with a RESTful Express API on top of MongoDB combined with Mongoose.

 ### Images